Leandro2585/template-react-clean/README.md

 # Run the application in development mode
 $ npm run start

-# The server will start at port:3000 - access http://localhost:3000
+# The project will start at port:3000 - access http://localhost:3000

 ```